chunlinyao/vscode-imart-debug/sampleWorkspace/readme.md

 ## Breakpoints

-Breakpoints can be set in the breakpoint margin of the editor (even before a Mock Debug session was started).
+Breakpoints can be set in the breakpoint margin of the editor (even before a Imart Debug session was started).
-If a Mock Debug session is active, breakpoints are "validated" according to these rules:
+If a Imart Debug session is active, breakpoints are "validated" according to these rules:

 * if a line is empty or starts with `+` we don't allow to set a breakpoint but move the breakpoint down
 * if a line starts with `-` we don't allow to set a breakpoint but move the breakpoint up